HelpBot Assistant

 }

-To delete a record from your Syncfusion® Grid, you can utilize the HttpDelete method in your controller.
+To delete a record from the Syncfusion® Grid, utilize the HttpDelete method in the controller.
 Below is a sample implementation:

 WebApiAdaptor-Delete-record